rtucker1/Cyber-Notes/Cybersecurity-Prework-Edit/docs/modules/module-4-understanding-the-job-market.md

 # Module 4: Understand the Job Market

+Another central topic covered in the early stages of this course is the Cybersecurity job market.
+As you  will learn, it is a vast and layered landscape.
 In this section, you will get acquainted with the cybersecurity job market by using Indeed.com.
 We will also provide a list of professional resources.

 ## Activity: Explore Indeed.com